ebenimeli/ict3/docs/contents/ai/terms.md

 ## Unsupervised Learning

 Unsupervised learning is a type of machine learning that involves training an algorithm using unlabeled data, where the desired output is unknown.
 The algorithm must find patterns and relationships in the data on its own.

+> We’re moving on from artificial intelligence that needs training labels, called Supervised Learning, to Unsupervised Learning which is learning by finding patterns in the world.
+We’ll focus on the performing unsupervised clustering, specifically K-means clustering, and show you how we can extract meaningful patterns from data even when you don't know where those patterns are.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/JnnaDNNb380" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>